openstack/openstack-manuals/doc/config-reference/source/tables/aodh-api.rst

    * - **[api]**
      -
    * - ``host`` = ``0.0.0.0``
-     - (StrOpt) The listen IP for the aodh API server.
+     - (String) The listen IP for the aodh API server.
    * - ``paste_config`` = ``api_paste.ini``
-     - (StrOpt) Configuration file for WSGI definition of API.
+     - (String) Configuration file for WSGI definition of API.
    * - ``pecan_debug`` = ``False``
-     - (BoolOpt) Toggle Pecan Debug Middleware.
+     - (Boolean) Toggle Pecan Debug Middleware.
    * - ``port`` = ``8042``
-     - (PortOpt) The port for the aodh API server.
+     - (Unknown) The port for the aodh API server.
    * - ``workers`` = ``1``
-     - (IntOpt) Number of workers for aodh API server.
+     - (Integer) Number of workers for aodh API server.
    * - **[oslo_middleware]**
      -
    * - ``max_request_body_size`` = ``114688``
-     - (IntOpt) The maximum body size for each request, in bytes.
+     - (Integer) The maximum body size for each request, in bytes.
    * - ``secure_proxy_ssl_header`` = ``X-Forwarded-Proto``
-     - (StrOpt) The HTTP Header that will be used to determine what the original request protocol scheme was, even if it was hidden by an SSL termination proxy.
+     - (String) DEPRECATED: The HTTP Header that will be used to determine what the original request protocol scheme was, even if it was hidden by an SSL termination proxy.